 Who will be responsible for the costs of the Transfer of Equity?

-Information to consider in supporting the above Cynergy Bank transfer of equity Info :
+Information to consider in further to the above Cynergy Bank transfer of equity Advice :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Cynergy Bank conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of your covenants under the lease.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.